andrearizzomt/raw-aviation-blog/TO_DO_LIST.md

 # 📝 Aviation Blog Project To-Do List

+## ✅ Current Status (as of latest commit)
+- Strapi CMS is running with all content types (Article, Report, Gallery) and public API access.
+- Next.js frontend is running and connected to Strapi.
+- Articles list page (`/articles`) is fully functional with pagination and image rendering.
+- Test page (`/test`) confirms API integration and content fetching for all types.
+- TypeScript types and Zod validation are fully integrated.
+- Content is being served and displayed from Strapi to the frontend.

 ## 1. Project Setup
 - [x] Create a new directory for the project.
 - [x] Initialize two subfolders: `/frontend` (Next.js) and `/cms` (Strapi).